310mc/https-310mc.github.io-tl/source/_posts/abyss/second_half.md

 [^1]: The word for depth here is <em>fuchi</em> (淵), the same kanji used in “deep abyss” (<em>shin-en</em> 深淵)
 [^2]: “Transform” (<em>henshin</em>) is what tokusatsu heroes say before transforming into their hero form.
 [^3]: In Japanese, this can also refer to an old man/woman, and is not necessarily a family member or relative.
-[^4]: Combatmen refer to the troopers of an antagonist group in a tokusatsu show, and are typically low-level.
+[^4]: Combatants refer to the troopers of an antagonist group in a tokusatsu show, and are typically low-level.
 An example would be the <a href="https://kamenrider.fandom.com/wiki/Shocker_Combatmen" target="_blank">Shocker Combatmen</a> from Kamen Rider.
+[^5]: Souma calls Kanata with “sama” to show respect to his status as a god.
+[^6]: Young Souma calls Madara by “Mikejima-dono” just like present Souma, but as a young kid the <em>dono</em> is in hiragana, whereas present Souma says <em>dono</em> with the kanji 殿.
+[^7]: He says <em>puka puka</em> in Japanese here, which can mean bubbling or floating.
+[^8]: This is a classic samurai catchphrase from the old ages, typically used in stories set in those days.
+[^9]: Here, Souma says <em>kami-sama</em>.
+This is different from the way Madara refers to young Kanata, which is simply </em>kami</em>.
+[^10]: This is a motto that samurais live by.
+The quote comes from Confucius.